• Skip to primary navigation

 Storing: Once your soup has cooled completely, store it in an airtight container in the fridge for 3 to 4 days.

-Freezing: Homemade bean and ham soup freezes exceptionally well.
-Let it cool completely and then transfer it into gallon-size freezer bags or freezer-safe containers and freeze for up to 3 months.
+Freezing: This soup freezes exceptionally well.
+Let it cool completely and then transfer it into gallon size freezer bags or freezer safe containers and freeze for up to 3 months.
 Defrost in the fridge before heating on the stove or in the microwave.

 Recipe FAQ‘s